-Forestry resources for biofuel production
+Forestry residues and wood waste for biofuel production

 a) Residues from harvest operations that are left in the forest after stem wood removal, such as branches, foliage, roots, etc.